csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

  * Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.
  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

+The plugin will be built using Python and Flask for the backend, and HTML5 and Javascript for the interactive frontend interface.
+We will also use MongoDB as our DBMS which will be hosted on the Atlas cloud service.

 #### Q5: What are the user stories that make up the MVP?